 - During the 1920’s, people had extra money to spend.
 They spent it on clothes (prior to this time most clothing was made at home) and appliances like refrigerators and washing machines.
 People also bought radios.
 The first commercial radio station was Pittsburgh’s KDKA.
 It hit the airwaves in 1920.
 Three years later, there were more than 500 stations in the nation.
 By the end of the 1920s, there were radios in more than 12 million homes.

 - The 1920’s came roaring in with energy, but ended in horror with the crash of the stock market in 1929.
 Many people lost all the money they had and unemployment soared.
 This time marked the beginning of the Great Depression.

-The Roaring Twenties is a phrase used to refer to the 1920s in the United States, Canada, and the United Kingdom.
-The decade had a distinctive cultural edge in New York City, Chicago, Berlin, London, Los Angeles, and many other major cities during a period where the economy was doing very well - hence the "roaring" twenties.
-See the fact file below for more information.
+This bundle contains 11 ready-to-use Roaring Twenties Worksheets that are perfect for students who want to learn more about The Roaring Twenties which is a phrase used to refer to the 1920s in the United States, Canada, and the United Kingdom.
+The decade had a distinctive cultural edge in New York City, Chicago, Berlin, London, Los Angeles, and many other major cities during a period where the economy was doing very well – hence the “roaring” twenties.

 - Roaring Word Search

 - Invented in the 20’s